FernandoBLima/jupyterhub-data-science/README.md

 ## Technical Overview

-This project include the Jupyter Notebook scientific Python stack that uses the pyspark-notebook image from Jupyter Docker Stacks that is a set of ready-to-run image application.
+This project include the Jupyter Notebook scientific Python stack that uses an image from Jupyter Docker Stacks that is a set of ready-to-run image application.

 This project uses the `jupyter/pyspark-notebook` image that includes some popular packages from the scientific Python ecosystem such as: dask, pandas, numexpr, matplotlib, scipy, seaborn, scikit-learn, scikit-image, sympy, cython, patsy, statsmodel, cloudpickle, dill, numba, bokeh, sqlalchemy, hdf5, vincent, beautifulsoup, protobuf, xlrd, bottleneck, pytables packages, ipywidgets, ipympl and Apache Spark with Hadoop binaries.